H+H Youth Choruses Faculty

 Maria Rivera White

-Pianist for Treble Chorus, Youth Chorale, and Concert Choir
+Pianist for Youth Chorale and Concert Choir

 Maria Rivera White is currently the full time music director for St. John the Evangelist Parish in Canton.
 She studied at the Naples Conservatory of Music, and received her Bachelor of Music from the Eastman School of Music in Piano Performance.
 Her Master’s degree from The Juilliard School is a double major in Collaborative Arts which includes Vocal Accompanying/Coaching.
 She has performed in such venues as Weill Recital Hall at Carnegie Hall, Steinway and Alice Tully Halls, and the Kyoto International Music Festival.
 Maria was an adjunct instructor in piano for eight years at Vassar College in New York, where she performed solo piano works on the annual Vassar College Modfest.
 She performed the world premiere of Vassar composer Suzanne Sorkin’s solo piano piece Falling through Crimson and Lead at Merkin Hall, NYC, which she later recorded.
 She continues performing throughout the US and abroad, most recently in Tallin, Estonia with violinist Gary Ronkin.
 Upcoming projects include recording the solo piano works of Boston composer, John Holland in the spring.